ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

 * Binding to a Nonce

+A nonce MAY included in the POP to limit the possibility of replay as defined in section TBD.
 The POP MAY be bound to a fresh nonce to provide single use properties.
-The mechanism for distributing a nonce are outside the scope of this specification.
+A mechanism for distributing a fresh challenge nonce to provide single use properties of a POP is outside the scope of this specification.

 * Binding to Sender